 Would it surprise you to know that if you spend as little as 2 hours a week for one year in online classes (which you can take from the comfort of your home), you can achieve a strong basic command of Spanish?
 This is enough Spanish to ask and understand simple questions, to be polite and to express niceties, and to give commands in a crisis.
 Think about that: only two hours a week!
 That’s probably less time than you spend watching the news, going to the movies, reading the paper or going to the gym.
 I bet if you do a tough analysis of the situation, you will agree that if you organize yourself well, you’ll probably hardly feel the time investment.
 That’s the “take away” point I want to make: learning the functional basics of Spanish doesn’t take that much time, especially if you reinforce your personal online classes with audios that you can listen to during your drive to the office, when you are doing yard work, or just chilling out on the couch.
 Get organized, find a good teacher and program, and the rest slips nicely into place.

 The Web Spanish school encourage all police officers in the United States to learn at least a basic level of Spanish.
 Drop us a line, and we will happily set you up with a free trial class so you can see for yourself how Web Spanish online classes can help you learn Spanish quickly and efficiently, and ask us about our special discounts for police departments in Florida and California.
+If you are too busy for online classes, we have put together some fun Spanish video lessons for police that you can find on YouTube.

 In closing, thanks to all the great police officers out there.
 You are doing a difficult, and often under-appreciated job to make communities safe for all.